CloudyAnt/Qfig/README.md

 This's my libray of **shell/PowerShell** scripts and also customizable tool commands provider.

 Activate Qfig by running the script **activation.sh/ps1** (run **activation-cygwin.sh** on cygwin).
-**Note** that the PowerShell scripts are compatible with PowerShell 7+. shell scripts are compatible with zsh 5+ or bash 5+, others temporaily not supprted.
+**Note** that the PowerShell scripts are compatible with PowerShell 7+. shell scripts are compatible with zsh 5+ or bash 5+, others temporarily not supported.

 ## Basic Support
 - Commands in **baseCommands.sh/ps1** are always availabe.
 Run `qcmds base` to check.